AhmedZkaria22/Sphinx-Reusable1/README.md

 * ![alt text](/Polygon.png)

 ## Notes :
+ - polygon head should be h1 or img , value of parameter not needed = null (from h1Content, headImg)
  - Polygon Element able to update with css
  - Polygon Element need to edit before, after, positions, media to visable clear